Improving and preserving safe and healthy housing for all Seattle renters.

 We have two primary requirements for rental housing property owners:

 We have other RRIO provisions, such as enforcement, that may apply.

 Click on the bars below to learn about the key parts of RRIO for property owners and managers.

 The best way to register your property is to use our new online registration program.
 Please read the instructions listed below before you register.
 You may also register in person or by mail using the Registration Form in the list below.
 When you register your property, you will be asked to declare that the property and available rental units meet the standards described in the RRIO Checklist.

 Landlords must register their properties as soon as they have a tenant in the rental space.

 Some government-owned, government-operated, and institutional rental housing may not need to be registered.
 Find out if your property may meet the registration exceptions.

 To register a property, you will need some basic information about the property:

 The fee is $175 for a property and its first rental unit, plus $2 for each additional unit.
 For example:

 We require all rental properties to be inspected periodically, or show that they meet the inspection requirement some other way.
+Properties are selected for inspection once during the first five years after they are registered.
+There is a 10 percent chance the property will be chosen a second time within the following five years.
+Properties with 2-20 units will have two units selected for inspection.
+Properties with more than 20 units will have 15 percent of units selected for inspection.
 Every month, we will notify a random selection of property owners that we have selected their property for inspection.
 Our notice will indicate which units will be inspected, and will give you at least 60 days to have the inspection completed.